-□Neutral

-□Increased revenue

-Decreased revenue

-□Increased expenditures

-\boxtimes Decreased expenditures

-The implementation timeline for the initiative is: Full implementation would be delayed because the AHA would first expire applicants on its wait lists before allowing owners to refer.
-Also, the AHA will need to gather and review the documentation from the owner.

-This MTW activity does require an impact analysis.
+ACTIVITY 2022-13: Allow Owner Referrals Under Project-Based Voucher Program ⊠all family types □only to selected family types An MTW activity can apply to a tenant-based and or project-based voucher.
+The MTW activity applies to all tenant-based units. ☑The MTW activity applies to all properties with project-based vouchers.☐The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
+The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: This MTW activity has the following cost implications: □Neutral □ Increased revenue □Decreased revenue □ Increased expenditures ☑ Decreased expenditures The implement because the entation timeline for the initiative is: Full implementation would be delayed AHA would first expire applicants on its wait lists before allowing owners o, the AHA will need to gather and review the documentation from the This MTW a ctivity does require an impact analysis.
 IMPACT ANALYSIS - 2022-13 Allow Owner Referrals Under PBV Program FACTOR 1: Impact on the agency's finances (e.g., how much will the activity cost, any change in the agency's per family contribution) This activity will reduce the administration of waitlists for the Housing Authority of the City of Alameda (AHA).
 Waitlist openings can cost tens of thousands of dollars.
 The need to open waitlists frequently due to difficulty in obtaining qualified applicants for some units increases the costs to the AHA for administering waitlists.
 Frequently, low-income housing providers have waitlists for the units along with the AHA's Project-Based Voucher (PBV) waitlists, which can create confusion on the side of the family.
 There may also be a slight decrease in vacancy payments as units should be filled timelier as owners know of upcoming or current vacancies before the AHA.
-FACTOR 2: Impact on affordability of housing costs for affected families (e.g., any change in how much affected families will pay towards their housing costs) ACTIVITY 2022-13: Allow Owner Referrals Under Project-Based Voucher Program This activity will not affect housing costs for families.
+FACTOR 2: Impact on affordability of housing costs for affected families (e.g., any change in how much affected families will pay towards their housing costs)

+ACTIVITY 2022-13: Allow Owner Referrals Under Project-Based Voucher Program

+This activity will not affect housing costs for families.

-FACTOR 3: Impact on the agency's waitlist(s) (e.g., any change in the amount of time families are on the waitlist) This would not have an impact on the families currently on the AHA's waitlist.
+FACTOR 3: Impact on the agency's waitlist(s) (e.g., any change in the amount of time families are on the waitlist)

+This would not have an impact on the families currently on the AHA's waitlist.
 This activity would be phased in over time as the waitlists operated by the AHA were extinguished.
 Some owners may be able to refer one bedroom size earlier than others.
 For example, during the last waitlist opening, only 42 families applied that were eligible for 5-bedroom units, so once these 42 families have been housed, removed for non-response, or determined ineligible, the owner would be eligible to refer for the 5-bedroom units.

-FACTOR 4: Impact on the agency's termination rate of families (e.g., any change in the rate at which families non-voluntarily lose assistance from the agency) This would not affect the termination rate.
+FACTOR 4: Impact on the agency's termination rate of families (e.g., any change in the rate at which families non-voluntarily lose assistance from the agency)

+This would not affect the termination rate.